martinapastorino/HSI_DDPM/README.md

 ## :rainbow: Blind Hyperspectral Unmixing

-This model works with a dictionary of unmixing methods (any method can be chosen).
-You can apply any method of your preference to extract endmembers and abundances.
-For this project, some methods presented in "B. Rasti, A. Zouaoui, J. Mairal, J. Chanussot, Image Processing and Machine Learning for Hyperspectral Unmixing: An Overview and the HySUPP Python Package, _IEEE TGRS_" [https://ieeexplore.ieee.org/document/10508406](https://ieeexplore.ieee.org/document/10508406) and implemented in [https://github.com/BehnoodRasti/HySUPP/tree/main](https://github.com/BehnoodRasti/HySUPP/tree/main) where employed.
+This model works with a dictionary of unmixing methods (any method can be chosen to extract both endmembers and abundances).
+For this project, the methods used are presented in "B. Rasti, A. Zouaoui, J. Mairal, J. Chanussot, Image Processing and Machine Learning for Hyperspectral Unmixing: An Overview and the HySUPP Python Package, [IEEE TGRS](https://ieeexplore.ieee.org/document/10508406)" and implemented in [HySUPP](https://github.com/BehnoodRasti/HySUPP/tree/main).
 The model is trained on the PRISMA dataset, but it can be applied to any hyperspectral dataset.

 Once the unmixing is performed, the data should have the following structure: